Marcos Baghdatis: 2007: Second singles title

 Baghdatis was the eleventh seed at the Australian Open but could not match his success from the previous year, losing a second-round match to Gaël Monfils in four sets.
 He won his next tournament in Zagreb, defeating Ivan Ljubičić in a three-set final.
 At the Open 13 tournament in Marseille, France, Baghdatis advanced to his second consecutive singles final and the fifth of his career, where he lost to Gilles Simon in two sets.
 At the French Open, Baghdatis defeated Sébastien Grosjean in the first round and Kristian Pless to advance to the third round.
 There, he defeated Jan Hájek.
 In the fourth round, Baghdatis lost to Igor Andreev in four sets.

 At the first grass-court tournament of the season in Halle, Baghdatis reached his sixth career singles final by defeating Philipp Kohlschreiber in the semifinals.
 In the final, which took place on his birthday, he lost to Tomáš Berdych.
 At Wimbledon, as the tenth seed, he made it to the quarterfinals for the second straight year, defeating Ernests Gulbis, Nicolas Devilder, David Nalbandian, and sixth seed Nikolay Davydenko, before losing to Novak Djokovic in a five-hour match.
 At the next Grand Slam, the US Open, Baghdatis was defeated by no. 106 ranked Max Mirnyi in the first round.
 At the Paris Masters, Baghdatis found good form.
 He reached the semifinals by defeating Nikolay Davydenko and Tommy Robredo.
 He then lost to second seed Rafael Nadal, in three sets.

-2008: Injury-plagued
+2008–2009: Injuries

 Baghdatis started his season on the 2008 ATP Tour at the Chennai Open in India, where he lost to Robin Haase in the first round.
 At the Australian Open, Baghdatis defeated 2002 champion Thomas Johansson and 2005 champion Marat Safin, before losing in the third round to 2005 runner-up Lleyton Hewitt, in five sets.
 This match lasted 282 minutes, beginning at 11:52 pm and finishing at 4:34 am.
 At the French Open, he lost in the first round to Simone Bolelli in three sets.
-At the 2008 Halle Open in Germany, where he was the runner up in 2007, he lost to Roger Federer in the quarterfinals.
+At the 2008 Halle Open in Germany he lost to Roger Federer in the quarterfinals.
 At the Wimbledon Championships, seeded tenth, Baghdatis progressed to the fourth round, where he lost to Feliciano López in five sets.
 Baghdatis suffered injuries for the remainder of the season and did not participate in the US Open.